- Reseller Agreement

 - Quality of latency-sensitive application is poor but, ICMP displays reasonable latency (less than 90ms).

-- The Partner’s Tier 2 support is responsible for advanced network administration and troubleshooting.
+- The Reseller’s Tier 2 support is responsible for advanced network administration and troubleshooting.

-- Requires no support effort from Ethica beyond referring Partner to the appropriate resource.
-If Tier 2 has exhausted all avenues and the issue does not appear to be directly related to the Partner’s environment, network, or deployment, then the issue will be escalated by the designated contact(s) to Tier 3 Ethica Service Desk for resolution.
+- Requires no support effort from Ethica beyond referring Reseller to the appropriate resource.
+If Tier 2 has exhausted all avenues and the issue does not appear to be directly related to the Reseller’s environment, network, or deployment, then the issue will be escalated by the designated contact(s) to Tier 3 Ethica Service Desk for resolution.

 - Example Scenarios: